About the Pre-Vetting Service

 How to Use the Service

-Alcohol companies must be familiar with their industry’s pre-vetting requirements in relation to different media and different Codes (refer ABAC Rules and Procedures) and must brief their advertising agencies on these matters.
+Alcohol companies must be familiar with pre-vetting requirements in relation to different media (refer ABAC Rules and Procedures) and must brief their employees and advertising agencies on these matters.

-All new AAPS applications must be completed via the following link: Online Pre-vetting Application Lodgement.
+All new ABAC Pre-vetting applications must be completed via the following link: Online Pre-vetting Application Lodgement.

 Ongoing work in relation to a campaign should not be submitted via a new online application but is to be sent to the pre-vetter already handling your campaign direct.
 It is important that you keep a record of your application form so that you can quote your application number and contact your allocated pre-vetter if you wish to have further pre-vetting work undertaken in relation to other material in the same campaign.
 If you are unable to recall your application number or allocated pre-vetter for an ongoing campaign, please direct your query via email@example.com supplying as much information as possible about previous pre-vetting work undertaken for that campaign.

-If you are not a signatory to the ABAC Scheme you will need to complete an AAPS Registration form and email it to your allocated pre-vetter before the work will be completed.
+If you are not a signatory to the ABAC Scheme you will need to complete an Pre-vetting Registration form and email it to your allocated pre-vetter before the work will be completed.

 If an application is rejected or given interim approval the outcome will be communicated by email from the pre-vetter handling the application.
 If an application receives final approval an automatically generated approval document will be emailed direct to you.

-Telephone your allocated pre-vetter to discuss timing issues, which Code(s) the material is to be pre-vetted against and submission of materials (via email).
-Whilst pre-vetters endeavour to have applications completed in less than 4 working days, sometimes this may not be possible.
+Whilst pre-vetters endeavour to have applications completed in less than 4 working days, sometimes this may not be possible and if you require turnaround in less than 4 business days telephone your pre-vetter to request earlier completion.
 Meetings can be arranged to present materials.

-The AAPS Service operates during normal business hours.
+The ABAC Pre-vetting Service operates during normal business hours.
 We understand that occasionally pre-vetting may be required outside these hours but we ask that contact outside business hours is kept to a minimum.
-If it is anticipated that out of hours contact is necessary we ask that this is discussed prior with the relevant pre-vetter.
+If it is anticipated that out of hours contact is necessary we ask that this is discussed prior with your allocated pre-vetter.

 Submission of materials

-AAPS is a user pays service.
-Pre-vetting services are charged at $125 per half hour for signatories and $150 per half hour for non-signatories exclusive of GST plus disbursements at cost.
-These rates will increase by $10 per half hour from 1 July 2017.
+The ABAC Pre-vetting Service is a user pays service.
+Pre-vetting services are charged at $135 per half hour for signatories and $200 per half hour for non-signatories (exclusive of GST) plus disbursements at cost.

 Approval is given on the basis of the material submitted and it is the responsibility of the agency to re-submit if there are material alterations.
 Any proposed revisions to existing approved marketing, including packaging, must be discussed with the lead pre-vetter as to whether it needs to be re-submitted for approval as the revisions can materially change the marketing communication .
 These revisions include, but are not limited to, editing a TV or radio ad to a longer or shorter version of the ad or changing a headline or image in a print or outdoor advertisement.